Hawaiʻi 1968-1978 Constitutional Convention Newspaper Clippings Archives

 This collection includes scrapbooks from the 1968 and 1978 Hawaiʻi Constitutional Convention (Con Con).

-The 1968 Con Con was published by the Governor John A. Burnʻs 1968 Constitutional Convention Public Information Committee.
-This Con Con took place after Hawaiʻi was admitted into the U.S. Union as the 50th State in1959.
-The Scrapbook summarizes some of the major issues to be considered at the 1968 Con Con.
+The Information Booklet on the 1968 Constitutional Convention was published by Governor John A. Burnʻs 1968 Constitutional Convention Public Information Committee.
+This convention took place after Hawaiʻi was admitted into the U.S. Union as the 50th State in1959.
+The booklet summarizes some of the major issues that were considered at the 1968 convention.

-The 1978 Con Con scrapbook includes newspaper clippings of articles leading up to and covering the 1978 Con Con.
-Constitutional Conventions are conventions wherein publicly elected delegates convene to revise or rewrite the Constitution and reflect socio-political change and influence within the state’s fundamental laws.
-Hawaii’s third and last, to date, constitutional convention was held on July 5th, 1978; the convention was dubbed “the People’s Con Con” because there were more women in attendance as delegates and more racial and ethnic diversity amongst the delegates that people felt better represented Hawai’i’s diverse makeup (Id. at 309).
+The 1978 Constitutional Convention scrapbook includes Honolulu Advertiser and Star-Bulletin newspaper clippings of articles leading up to and during the 1978 Con Con.
+Publicly elected delegates convened to revise the constitution by reflecting on the socio-political change and influence within the state’s fundamental laws.
+Hawaii’s third and last, to date, constitutional convention was held on July 5th, 1978.
+The convention was dubbed “the People’s Con Con” because there were more women and racial and ethnic minorities in attendance as delegates, thereby representing Hawai’i’s diverse makeup (Id. at 309).

-The convention proposed around forty additional sections that gave constitutional status and recognition to Native Hawaiian Rights including the establishment of the Office of Hawaiian Affairs (“OHA”), the adoption of Hawaiian as an official state language, and amended the Constitution’s preamble to better reflect the custom and culture of the islands (Trask, supra at 310.
+The convention proposed around forty additional sections that gave constitutional status and recognition to Native Hawaiian Rights including the establishment of the Office of Hawaiian Affairs (OHA), the adoption of Hawaiian as an official state language, protection of natural resources as part of the public trust, and amended the Constitution’s preamble to better reflect the custom and culture of the islands (Trask, supra at 310.
 Van Dyke 1998).

 The 1978 newspaper clippings scrap book is in FRAGILE condition.
 It has a Yellow cover sheet.
 The newsclipping are pasted on a 18” x 24” on rough newsprint paper.
 The company of the scrapbook medium is M. Grumbacher, Inc. 50 sheets.